Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Awe**: Your maximum hit points increases by to times your level.

-**Everlasting**: Whenever you spend a spell slot, you gain temporary hit points equal to five times the spells level.
+**Everlasting**: Whenever you spend a spell slot, you gain temporary hit points equal to five times the spells level, stacking with other temporary hit points gained from other features than this.

 _While wearing this armor you have a +2 to your armor class_